 The intent and purpose of this section is to allow the keeping of a limited number of chickens, primarily for the purpose of providing fresh eggs to the occupants of the dwelling.
 The keeping of chickens shall be permitted for all one- and/or two-family dwellings, provided the following standards are met (these standards do not apply to chickens kept in the rural lands zoning districts where agriculture is a permitted use):

-A. It shall be unlawful to keep more than the following number of hens on any tract of land:
+A. It shall be unlawful to keep more than the following number of chickens on any lot:

-1 to 2 acres: up to a total of 4 hens
+- Up to 2 acres up to a total of 4 hens;

-B. No hens shall be allowed in multi-family dwellings.
+B. No chickens shall be allowed on a lot with a multi-family dwelling.

-D. There shall be no outside slaughtering of hens.
+D. There shall be no outside slaughtering of chickens.

-E. All hens shall be kept outdoors within a secure enclosure at all times.
+E. A coop shall be provided within a secure enclosure.
+All chickens shall be kept outdoors within the secure enclosure at all times.
 The secure enclosure and coop shall be maintained in a humane and sanitary manner.